Introduction

 Younger or Older in Each Division

-The first thing to understand is that each age division comprises a two-year age range.
-Whether players are on the older side or the younger side of the age-range will determine how many points they attract.
+Whether players are on the older side or the younger side of an age-range will determine how many points they attract.
+All representative players will attract points, even if they play up a division.

 The maximum number of points a team can have is 325.